TalkCLIP: Talking Head Generation with Text-Guided Expressive Speaking Styles: Experimental Results

-We also note that Wav2Lip obtains a higher confidence score of SyncNet on MEAD than our method, and the score is even higher than that of ground truth.
+It is observed that PC-AVS and PD-FGC achieve higher SyncNet confidence scores on Voxceleb2, likely due to their training on this specific dataset, which may provide advantages in comparisons.
+However, they demonstrate poor LMD scores and tend to yield blurry results.
+We also note that Wav2Lip obtains a higher confidence score of SyncNet on MEAD and Voxceleb2 than our method, and the score is even higher than that of ground truth.
 However, since SyncNet serves as a discriminator when Wav2Lip is trained, it is reasonable for Wav2Lip to obtain a high score in this metric.
 Note that our M-LMD score is better than that of Wav2Lip and close to that of GT.
-These results demonstrate that our method generates photo-realistic talking heads with proper speaking styles guided by text while achieving accurate lip-sync compared with the state-of-the-art.
+These results indicate that our method generates realistic talking heads with proper speaking styles guided by text while achieving accurate lip-sync compared with the state-of-the-art.